The Top 15 Fastest-Growing Agency and Fractional Job Titles in 2026

 What is a fractional job role?

 A fractional role is a senior or specialist position performed on a part-time or project basis across one or more clients.
-Fractional roles are typically hired for outcomes, not hours, and they often coordinate with subcontractors.
-If you want the automation angle, start with: automated invoicing.
+Fractional roles are typically hired for outcomes rather than permanent headcount, and they often coordinate with subcontractors.

 How do fractional and agency teams handle split payouts?

-Many teams still use manual workarounds: one “lead” gets paid and then distributes funds to collaborators.
-A cleaner approach is a single workflow that links invoicing, approvals, and split payments.
-See: smart workflows for split payments.
+Many teams still use manual workarounds: one lead gets paid and then distributes funds to collaborators.
+A cleaner approach is a workflow that links project context, invoicing, approvals, and allocations so everyone can see what is owed and what has been paid.

 How do I pay contractors in South Africa or LATAM?